How to regain your focus and get creative again

 …Like it’s just a matter of commitment, of wanting it enough.

 It is not just a matter of commitment.
 Yes, you’ve got to commit.
 But willpower alone will not get you back on that horse.
+That feeling that everything is happening all of the time (and all at once!) doesn’t leave you much room to regain your lost focus.
 You need a methodology, something to hang on to when you feel like you’ll never, ever, be able to focus again.

 For me at least, there is no black-belt level of regaining creative momentum.
 It’s hard, every time.
 And it hurts.
 I hurt myself by thinking that if only I were smarter/better/more in control, I wouldn’t be feeling this way.